lpsinger/ligo.skymap/CONTRIBUTING.rst

 Contributors who are not members of LIGO, Virgo, or KAGRA can submit issues or pull requests through the project's GitHub mirror at https://github.com/lpsinger/ligo.skymap.

+See :doc:`develop` for instructions on checking out the code and configuring the environment on your machine for ligo.skymap development.